Liuxinyv/SAZS/README.md

 ## Pretrained model
-You can download the pre-trained shapenet model from  [HERE](https://pan.baidu.com/s/15OgcaOSwDpAEO6XRu-IdyA?pwd=x9w0) (extract code: x9w0) and our corresponding pre-trained models are available as follows:.
+You can download our corresponding pre-trained models as follows:.

 ##### PASCAL-5<sup>i</sup>
 <table>